Quick Answer

 Use this red-flag checklist before paying for a Seychelles IBC or Anguilla LLC package:

 Also pause if BVI chatter is doing the work of actual diligence.
-The OECD material in this pack is explicitly a BVI peer review adopted in 2022, so it is not direct evidence for Anguilla or Seychelles.
+The OECD peer review adopted in 2022 covers BVI, so it is not direct evidence for Anguilla or Seychelles.
 Use those discussions to generate questions, not to replace entity-specific obligations for your own use case.

 Choose on documentation quality, not headline claims.
 Proceed only when entity structure, compliance handling, cost assumptions, and banking prerequisites are clearly documented in writing.